 Nekoi patted Inuki, her dog spirit, and continued her animated conversation with Arashi and Shiyuu.

 Far from the kitchen and inside his own solitary room, Kamui was also watching the same thing as Shiyuu was watching earlier.
 His eyes were on the television but they were merely staring emptily into the box.
 He was seeing nothing but blurred vision of something that had died or something which was massacred or something about something.
 It was still early morning and all the news were about deaths, which didn't reach Kamui ears.
 He was too depressed about his own affairs that he cared not about those other things.

 His eyes flickered when a commercial about some brand of cigarette caught his empty gaze.
 He watched it intently, but with pained expression, before he decided the TV was better turned off.

 He was about to go back to bed when a thought entered his mind.

-Arashi was about to serve breakfast for three people, since her son was still fast asleep.
-That boy was the only one who was not bothered by the sound of Kamui's bitter sobs even though their room was beside Kamui's.
+Arashi was about to serve breakfast for only three people since her son was still fast asleep.
+That boy was the only one who wasn't bothered by the sound of Kamui's bitter sobs even though their room was beside Kamui's.
 She was preparing the juice when she glanced at the doorway and almost dropped the pitcher on the floor.
 Nekoi and Shiyuu noticed her weird action and followed her gaze.
 Their eyes too widened when they saw Kamui leaning on the wall.
 He was wearing his old smug expression, except for the fact that his eyes held no life or radiance in them.
 He used to be a very selfish person who only thought of himself.

 Kamui approached but didn't answer.
 He looked at the food absentmindedly and sat on one of the chairs.